Close

 Kill Trigger

-Some magics and abilities have special circumstances that must be met before they can be activated.
-Magics and abilities with the Kill Trigger Limitation can only be used within 30 seconds after the caster strikes the final blow to kill an enemy (or causes the activation of any effects which allow the player struck to avoid death such as Undead Minion, Song of Survival, or other similar magic and abilities).
-The caster must be outside of 10’ of a living enemy, and may only use the ability once per eligible killing blow
+Some magics and abilities have special circumstances that must be met before they can be cast.
+Can only be used within 30 seconds after striking an enemy with the final blow, or causing the activation of any effects which allow the enemy struck to avoid death (Troll Blood, Phoenix Tears, and Song of Survival).
+The caster must be outside of 10' of a living enemy, and may only use one Kill Trigger ability per eligible killing blow

 All Magic Definitions